 Prostate cancer is unfortunately a relatively common disease, with 1 in 9 men diagnosed in their lifetime.
 Most of the time, cancer is caused by chance.
 Sometimes multiple factors play a role.
-In some families, cancer is caused by a single genetic factor that puts a man at a higher risk.
+In some families, cancer is caused by a single genetic factor that puts a man at a higher risk. called a hereditary predisposition.

 Even though prostate cancer is quite common amongst men, most of these cancers are not considered to be hereditary.
 For those families that are found to have a hereditary cause, genetic testing allows for family members to be tested to see if they have a higher risk to develop cancer.
 No gene confers a guarantee that someone will go on to develop cancer.
 Men who have a family history of prostate cancer are still at an increased risk to develop this type of cancer even without an identified gene.
 Those family members that are at a higher risk of cancer can develop a personalized screening and cancer prevention plan with their doctors to help keep them healthy.

 We know that prostate cancer that is hereditary behaves differently than sporadic prostate cancer.
 If a man is found to carry a gene that strongly contributed his cancer, his doctors may discuss additional treatment options available to him to treat or stabilize the disease.
 This may be particularly important in men who have metastatic prostate cancer (cancer that has spread outside of the prostate to the bone or other organs).